Questions and answers

 Only completed courses at higher education level can be included in the degree certificate.

-For example, courses in the Swedish language for exchange students are not part of the higher education and will therefore not be included in the degree (instead the Faculty Administrator will issue a course certificate when asked for).
+For example, courses in the Swedish language for exchange students are not part of the higher education and will therefore not be included in the degree.
+For courses not included in the degree a course certificate may be requested from the relevant Faculty Administrator.

 Every single higher education credit needs to be unique, which means that the scope of a course will be reduced if several different courses cover the same content in terms of knowledge.